bithatch/snake/README.md

 ### OS Packages

+** NOTE: These experimental packages are not recommended currently, there are known issues **

 There are many packaging formats for Linux, so I will only be providing a few common ones.

  * [amd64 DEB package](https://github.com/bithatch/snake/releases/download/v1.0-SNAPSHOT/snake-amd64.deb)
  * [amd64 RPM package](https://github.com/bithatch/snake/releases/download/v1.0-SNAPSHOT/snake-amd64.rpm)